 • Install the diverter plug into the filter socket for winterization or if water must be used while the filter is removed from the socket.
-Plug is installed in the same manner as the filter.
+The diverter plug is installed in the same manner as the water filter.

-Diverter Plug installed in filter socket • Insert and twist 1/4-turn clockwise (to new filter.
-After the system has been thoroughly flushed, remove the diverter plug and store for future use.
+Diverter Plug (installed in filter socket)Insert and twist 1/4 turn "clockwise".

-- the right) - See "Winterization Procedure" at the end of this section for further information. - NOTE: When removing the coach from storage, always disinfect and flush the water system thoroughly before installing a
+- See "Winterization Procedure" at the end of this section for further information. - When removing the coach from storage, always disinfect and flush the water system thoroughly before installing a new filter.
+See "Disinfecting Your Fresh Water System" elsewhere in this section for more information.